HeewoongNoh/HeewoongNoh.github.io/_pages/about.md

 ---

 Hi, I'm Heewoong Noh.
-I'm a Master student in the Industrial and Systems Department at KAIST, where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).
+I'm a master student in the Industrial and Systems Department at KAIST, where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).

 "I'm currently engaged in research activities alongside my great colleagues at [Data Science and Artificial Intelligence Lab](http://dsail.kaist.ac.kr/).